Reverse graffiti: Commercial

-GreenGraffiti, founded by Jim Bowes, is one of the first firms to employ for the purposes of using reverse graffiti for publicity.
-Bowes' company now has licensing agreements in more than 10 countries.
-Domino's Pizza was one of the earliest companies to commission GreenGraffiti; the company invested $20,000 and they reported an estimated $1 million worth of publicity gained.

 Companies such as Microsoft, Channel 4 and Smirnoff have advertised their products in this way.
 In response to Moose's use of the technique for advertising in Leeds, a city council representative described the work as "illegal advertising".
 Leeds council later attempted a 12-month trial program allowing clean advertising in exchange for a percentage of fees.
 The program was criticised by local officials.
-In 2011, a Swindon, UK advertising firm was fined by the city's council for a reverse graffiti campaign.
+In 2011, a Swindon advertising firm was fined by the city's council for a reverse graffiti campaign.

 In the Netherlands one needs to have a permit for commercial advertisements in a public space even if nothing is being destroyed.